 One medium zucchini has over 50 percent of your daily vitamin C needs.
 Vitamin C foods can help maintain the crucial lining of your blood cells, lower blood pressure, and protect against inflammation and clogged arteries.
 Seeds from squash plants also have a long history of use in traditional and folk medicines when it comes to immune system boosting.
 Historically, seeds from squash were believed to be antimicrobial and offer antiparasitic properties, so populations believed that zucchini nutrition positively benefited digestive, nervous, immune and cardiovascular systems.

 One 2006 study that investigated the effects of squash seeds (from pumpkin) on immune function found that the raw seeds were effective in alleviating detrimental effects associated with protein malnutrition, free radical damage and oxidation.
 Pumpkin seed protein isolates hold components that have anti-peroxidative properties that can help improve liver function and detoxification, and researchers believe that, to a somewhat lesser extent, similar benefits exist within seeds of other squash varieties like zucchini.
 (5)

 2. Has Anti-Inflammatory Properties that Can Improve Heart Health

-And since obesity and heart disease risk factors are often linked, it’s beneficial that zucchini can help support weight loss.
-Studies show that low-sugar and low-carb diets can be effective in bodyweight management since they positively impact insulin and other hormones.
+Since obesity and heart disease risk factors are often linked, it’s beneficial that zucchini can help support weight loss.
+Studies show that low-sugar and low-carb diets can be effective in body weight management since they positively impact insulin and other hormones.
 Of course, there are other factors to consider, especially how many healthy sources of fats and fresh whole fruits someone consumes, but zucchini can definitely play a role in a heart-healthy diet that also improves bodyweight.